A marsport publication!

 These are transistors with built-in resistors, also called 'prebiased transistors'.
 The Codebook uses 'dtr' as it's shorter...
 Some have one resistor between base and emitter, others in series with the base lead.
 Many others have both.
 To keep things simple, the series resistor is called R1 and the base emitter resistor is called R2.
 If both are present, then two values are given, R1 first.
 So 4k7 + 10k means that R1 (the base resistor) is 4k7 and R2 (the resistor between base and emitter) is 10k.

 Appendices showing device pinouts, some package dimensions, abbreviations, diode colour codes, resistor and capacitor codes are also available from the main SMD Codebook Screen.

-Finally, thanks to all for the kind comments and data - it's nice to know the codebook is useful.
+Finally, thanks to everyone for the kind comments and extra data - it's nice to know the codebook is useful.

 Anyone out there who wants to donate up-to-date data books, they would be a most welcome aid to updating the codebook.
 My postal mail address is here.

 If you have any extra information to add to what's here, I'd be very grateful.
 You can email to me here.

 I'm not able to offer any additional information apart from what is on the pages, so please DON'T ASK.

 Emails requesting 'can you help me with SMD code XX' will be ignored.

 No liability is accepted by the author for errors or omissions.